lskatz/lyve-SET/README.md

 Usage
 -----
+    launch_set.pl: main::main: launch_set.pl: Launches the Lyve-SET pipeline
+    Usage: launch_set.pl [project] [-ref reference.fasta]
+    If project is not given, then it is assumed to be the current working directory.
-    Usage: launch_set.pl -ref reference.fasta [-b bam/ -v vcf/ -t tmp/ -reads reads/ -m msa/ -asm asm/] Where parameters with a / are directories
+    If reference is not given, then it is assumed to be proj/reference/reference.fasta Where parameters with a / are directories
+	    -ref      proj/reference/reference.fasta   The reference genome assembly
 	    -reads    readsdir/       where fastq and fastq.gz files are located -bam      bamdir/         where to put bams
 	    -vcf      vcfdir/         where to put vcfs
-    --tmpdir  tmpdir/         tmp/ Where to put temporary files --msadir  msadir/         multiple sequence alignment and tree files (final output) -asm      asmdir/         directory of assemblies.
+	    --tmpdir  tmpdir/         tmp/ Where to put temporary files --msadir  msadir/         multiple sequence alignment and tree files (final output) --logdir  logdir/         Where to put log files.
+Qsub commands are also stored here.
+	    -asm      asmdir/         directory of assemblies.
 Copy or symlink the reference genome assembly to use it if it is not already in the raw reads directory
+	      NOTE: Set -all to 'auto' to let SET determine this distance using snpDistribution.pl

+    SNP MATRIX OPTIONS
-    -all      0               allowed flanking distance in bp.
+	    --allowedFlanking  100             allowed flanking distance in bp.
 Nucleotides this close together cannot be considered as high-quality.
-      NOTE: Set -all to 'auto' to let SET determine this distance using snpDistribution.pl
+	    --min_alt_frac     0.75  The percent consensus that needs to be reached before a SNP is called.
+Otherwise, 'N' --min_coverage     10  Minimum coverage needed before a SNP is called.
+Otherwise, 'N'

     SKIP CERTAIN STEPS
 	    --noclean to not clean reads before mapping (faster, but you need to have clean reads to start with; removes the requirement for CG-Pipeline)
 	    --nomsa to not make a multiple sequence alignment --notrees to not make phylogenies
     MODULES
 	    --mapper       smalt             Which mapper?
 Choices: smalt, snap --snpcaller    freebayes         Which SNP caller?
-Choices: freebayes, callsam --msa-creation lyve-set          Which method of making the multiple sequence alignment? lyve-set, lyve-set-lowmem (unvalidated)
-    SCHEDULER AND MULTITHREADING OPTIONS
+Choices: freebayes, callsam --msa-creation lyve-set-lowmem   Which method of making the multiple sequence alignment? lyve-set, lyve-set-lowmem SCHEDULER AND MULTITHREADING OPTIONS
 	    --queue     all.q         The default queue to use.
 	    --qsubxopts '-N lyve-set' extra options to pass to qsub.
 This is not sanitized; internal options might overwrite yours.
 	    --numnodes  20  maximum number of nodes
 	    --numcpus   1  number of cpus
-    -w dir/     working directory where qsub commands can be stored.
-Default: CWD/.SGELK/

 Examples